prohippo/pyelly/README.txt

 details not central to a given data problem or solution.
 It is now freely available on the web to anyone wanting to process or pre-process text data.

+The basic paradigm of PyElly is to rewrite natural language input into some other text output, which might be SQL, XML, or some other form.
+This falls short of full understanding, but can be quite helpful as a general kind of preprocessing for data mining or for more precise indexing.

-PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural
+PyElly builds in flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural